-Authenticity control (externally defined)

-Specifications must require candidates to complete all work, with the exception of research, under informal supervision.
+Authenticity control (externally defined): specifications must require candidates to complete all work, with the exception of research, under informal supervision.
 Research may be completed under limited supervision.

-The awarding body must provide clear guidance in relation to the use of research and development, materials from other sources, and the preparation for final production of the work to be assessed.
+The awarding body must provide clear guidance regarding the use of research and development, materials from other sources, and the preparation for final production of the work to be assessed.

+1 Centre-specific circumstances will include the availability of and access to resources.
-Feedback control (externally defined)

-The awarding body must indicate clearly the level of teacher support that is allowed and how this should be recorded.

-Time control (externally defined)

-The awarding body must indicate the approximate duration of the task(s).2

-Collaboration control (internally defined)

-Specifications must state that the work of the individual may be informed by working with others, but that candidates must provide an individual response.
+- Feedback control (externally defined): the awarding body must indicate clearly what teacher support is allowed and how this should be recorded. - Time control (externally defined): the awarding body must indicate the approximate duration of the task(s)2. - Collaboration control (internally defined): specifications must state that the work of the individual may be informed by working with others but that candidates must provide an individual response. - Resources (internally defined): specifications must state that candidates' access to resources is determined by the centre, in line with guidance set by the awarding body3.

-Resources (internally defined)

-Specifications must state that candidates' access to resources is determined by the centre, in line with guidance set by the awarding body.3

-Task marking - medium control
+3(iii) Task marking

+Medium control

-- Teachers mark the controlled assessment using mark schemes or criteria provided by the awarding body. - The awarding body moderation must be consistent with the requirements of the GCSE, GCE, GNVQ and AEA Code of Practice, April 2007 (QCA/07/3082).
+- Teachers mark the controlled assessment using mark schemes or criteria provided by the awarding body. - The awarding body moderation must be consistent with Code of Practice requirements

-2 The awarding body must provide guidance in relation to candidates who require extra time due to, for example, a disability.
+2 The awarding body must provide guidance regarding candidates who require extra time due to, for example, a disability..

-3 The awarding body must provide guidance in relation to candidates who require the use of special equipment due to, for example, a disability.
+3 The awarding body must provide guidance regarding candidates who require the use of special equipment due to, for example, a disability.